blackcub3s/blackcub3s/README.md

 - 🧠 **Algorithms and Programming Competitions:** Achieved notable results in the regional "ProgramaMe" competition, as well as in the first-year programming course at UPC.
 - 📚 **LaTeX Projects:** Extensive experience with LaTeX, particularly for producing high-quality typographic documents, including my Master's thesis.

-Below, you will find a categorized list of my projects, detailing the respective areas each project belongs to, used programming languages and libraries (if any, in a small icon), and descriptions of the projects.
+Below, you will find a categorized list of all the projects in this repository, detailing the respective areas each project belongs to, programming languages and libraries (if any, in a small icon) that have been used, and finally, project descriptions.

-⚠️ *Please, note that each project generally has a readme.md but not all of them are in english (many of them are in Spanish or Catalan)*:
+⚠️ *Please, note that each project generally has a `README.md` file but not all of them are in english (many of them are in Spanish or Catalan, and variable names and commments tend not to be in english)*:

 ## 🔍 Projects Overview